 This page provides details on school year field trips, to view a full listing of what we have to offer teachers and students, please visit our School Programs page.

 Special funds available through our Fund-A-Bus grant program.
-These funds, no more than $100 per school, offset some of the costs of the trip and are available preferentially to high need schools.
+These funds offset some of the costs of the trip and are available preferentially to high need schools.
 Apply today.

 A field trip to the MESS Hall includes the exploration of a variety of hands on math, science and engineering stations and exhibits where students get to act like a scientist and make their own discoveries and engineering their own designs and test them out.
 The exhibits and activities are determined by the type of field trip you choose.